- Budget Preparation Guidelines

 - Attachment to the exterior of buildings or installation on campus grounds

-The first facility consideration is to identify or determine if existing space is available; the office of Space Management can assist in this process.
+The first facility consideration is to identify or determine if existing space is available; Planning Services office can assist in this process.

 Consultation with FP&M when developing a grant proposal will help applicants identify appropriate budgetary considerations.
 Consultation will also ensure that new equipment will function as intended, the integrity of the building systems will be preserved, building codes will be addressed, and that there will be no negative impact on the facility.